-JA impacted over 52,000 students in North Florida during the 2014-15 school year.
+JA impacted over 56,000 students in North Florida during the 2015-16 school year.

 Our volunteer-delivered, kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students to dream big and reach their potential.
-With the help of more than 213,000 volunteers, JA students develop the skills they need to experience the realities and opportunities of work and entrepreneurship in the 21st-century global marketplace.
+With the help of more than 213,000 volunteers, JA students gain the skills they need to experience the realities and opportunities of work and entrepreneurship in the 21st-century global marketplace.

 Through an innovative partnership between the business community, educators and volunteers, Junior Achievement of North Florida helps young people connect with relevant learning and the importance of staying in school.
 JA sparks students to develop competitive skills and confidence.
 Their success bolsters the local workforce and contributes to economic growth.